-For all VTE patients it needs to be determined whether treatment is to stop at three months or to continue indefinitely.
-Patients can be referred to the thrombosis consultants for a three month review if required via EPR 'Consult Thrombosis Clinic'.
+For all patients with unprovoked or weakly provoked proximal VTE, it needs to be determined whether treatment is to stop at three months or to continue indefinitely.
+Patients can be referred to the thrombosis consultants for a three month review if required via EPR 'Consult Thrombosis Clinic' using the template (~R-ThrombosisClinic).